Keeping Washington Clean and Evergreen

 *See the Benefits tab in this announcement for more information

-- A cover letter describing how your experience, skills and abilities meet the required qualifications of this position.
+- A cover letter explaining how you fit the requirements of the position.

 - Please be sure to remove private information such as your social security number, date of birth, etc.